NativeScript-Use/NativeScript-Use/packages/core/useElementSize/index.md

 # useElementSize

-Reactive size of an NativeScript View.
+Reactive size of a NativeScript View.

 ## Usage